benjamincanac/nuxt-nation/slides.md

 <ParticlesBg class="absolute inset-0 z-[-1]" />

 <!--
-I hope this gave you a good overview of Nuxt UI v3.
+I hope this gave you a clear understanding of Nuxt UI v3.

 You can check the documentation on ui3.nuxt.dev, and the source code on the `v3` branch of the nuxt/ui GitHub repository.

-Thanks you!
+Thank you!
 -->